 Thankfully, Pakistani dramas are gradually breaking this stigma by featuring well-written dramas with middle-aged women in central romantic roles.

 “Dobara” received a warm welcome from Pakistani audiences upon its debut.
 Hadiqa Kiana, who plays Mehru Nisa, a woman in her forties with two grown children, embarks on a journey to reclaim her life on her own terms.
 She was forcibly married at sixteen and deprived of her passions.
 The heartwarming core of the drama lies in Mehru Nisa’s relationship with Maahir, a man in his twenties.
 He helps her regain her confidence and protects her from family members who persistently mistreat her.

 In this upcoming drama, Zara Noor Abbas and Haroon Kadwani portray lovers with a significant age difference.
 The story centers on societal backlash against an older woman marrying a younger man, as seen in the trailer.

-Shahista Lodhi’s on-air drama revolved around an old man’s marriage.
-After his wife passes away, he decides to marry Nargis.
-But his re-marriage at this age doesn’t bode well with his children, who refuse to treat Nargis with kindness.
+Shahista Lodhi’s on-air drama revolved around an old man’s marriage to Nargis after his wife’s passing.
+However, his re-marriage at an advanced age doesn’t sit well with his children, who refuse to treat Nargis kindly.

-Speaking on the importance of approaching this topic, Lodhi who starred as Nargis in the drama, said that she wanted to do this project because of how it reminds that the elderly that life doesn’t end when they grow old:
+Transitioning to Lodhi, who portrayed Nargis in the drama, she emphasized the importance of this topic.
+She wanted to undertake this project to remind the elderly that life doesn’t end as they grow old: